 Finally, we obtain a set of industry-specific variables from the Eora26 database, which is part of the Eora Global Supply Chain database (Lenzen et al., 2012; Lenzen et al., 2013).
 These variables are solely used for imputing financing and asset weights (see Section 4.3).
-Note that the Eora26 industry classification system is different from the NACE Rev. 2 (ISIC Rev. 4) classification that we use throughout this paper.19
+Note that the Eora26 industry classification system is different from the NACE Rev. 2 (ISIC Rev. 4) classification that we use throughout this paper.
+OA 5 provides detailed information on how we convert the Eora26 classification along with general information on the structure of the database.

-The industry-specific variables (in basic prices in 1,000 current year US\$) that we take from the Eora26 database are: Gross output (GO{cit}) , gross input (GI{cit}) , compensation of employees (COE{cit}) , net taxes on production (calculated as the difference between taxes on production and subsidies on production) (net TOP{cit}), net operating surplus (NOS{cit}), net mixed income (NMI{cit}), and consumption of fixed capital ($COFC{cit}$).
+The industry-specific variables (in basic prices in 1,000 current year US\$) that we take from the Eora26 database are: Gross output $(GO{cit})$ , gross input $(GI{cit})$ , compensation of employees $(COE{cit})$ , net taxes on production (calculated as the difference between taxes on production and subsidies on production) (net $TOP{cit}$ ), net operating surplus ( $NOS{cit}$ ), net mixed income ( $NMI{cit}$ ), and consumption of fixed capital ( $COFC{cit}$ ).
 Additionally, the Eora26 database records sector-specific information on greenhouse gas emissions associated with production (Kanemoto et al., 2014; Kanemoto et al., 2016).
-For our purpose, we use the variable total CO_2 emissions in gigagrams ($CO2{cit}$).
+For our purpose, we use the variable total $CO_2$ emissions in gigagrams ( $CO2{cit}$ ).
 In total, all variables are covered for 189 countries over the time span 1990 to 2016.